 Texas Distracted Driving Laws

-The new state ban prohibits drivers from creating, sending, or reading electronic messages via any wireless communications, and introduces fines that range from $25 to $200, depending on prior offense and the severity of the situation.
-The new law also adds the ability for a driver to be charged with a misdemeanor if texting and driving results in serious injury or death in an accident.
+The state ban prohibits drivers from creating, sending, or reading electronic messages via any wireless communications, and introduces fines that range from $25 to $200, depending on prior offense and the severity of the situation.
+The law also adds the ability for a driver to be charged with a misdemeanor if texting and driving results in serious injury or death in an accident.
 As a Class A misdemeanor, this can result in up to a year of jail time, plus a fine of up to $4,000, in addition to any other charges related to the accident.

 Distracting Driving Causes and Statistics

 While regulating texting while driving is a good step forward and has been shown to reduce the number of accidents, Texas Department of Transportation statistics still show that nearly 110,000 accidents in Texas were the result of distracted driving in 2016, leading to over 3,000 injuries and 455 deaths.
 That includes texting as well as other risky activities behind the wheel, such as:

 - Adjusting the sound system, radio, or changing CDs or playlists.